iotaledger/hornet/docs/getting_started/using_docker.md

 ### Restarting Hornet

+You can restart an existing hornet container by running:

 ```bash
 docker restart -t 200 hornet
 ```

-* `-t 200`: instructs Docker to wait for a grace period before shutting down
+* `-t 200` Instructs Docker to wait for a grace period before shutting down.

 ### Stopping Hornet

+You can stop an existing hornet container by running:

 ```bash
 docker stop -t 200 hornet
 ```

-* `-t 200`: instructs Docker to wait for a grace period before shutting down
+* `-t 200` Instructs Docker to wait for a grace period before shutting down.

 ### Displaying Log Output

+You can display an existing hornet containers logs by running:

 ```bash
 docker logs -f hornet
 ```

-* `-f` \
+* `-f`
-Instructs Docker to continue displaying the log to `stdout` until CTRL+C is pressed
+Instructs Docker to continue displaying the log to `stdout` until CTRL+C is pressed.

 ## Removing a Container

+You can remove an existing hornet container by running:

 ```bash
 docker container rm hornet